ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 Visual Design Comments:

 Brandon's Figma spec has designs for two accordion item heights, 24px and 32px.
-In previous cases like the nimble button, we've only implemented one height (in that case only the 32px button was implemented).
-Do we want to continue doing this, and if so, which height should be implemented?
+The 32px will be implemented as this is what we have previously focused on when choosing between the two sizes.

 Brandon's Figma spec also only shows designs for one accordion item at a time.
 How should accordion items in each appearance type be separated from each other (ex. a line between accordion items, transparent space between accordion items, etc.)?
+Because there's only one accordion item design at a time, it is also unclear if error-visible is a nimble-accordion-item specific state, or if it should affect all accordion items and be used in the nimble-accordion component.

 The Figma design does not have a design for the "error" focusVisible state.
 This might be confusing, as keyboard users who tab to the error accordion will suddenly see the red border and exclamation mark icon disappear in the focusVisible state.